versatus/versatus-burd/README.md

 - **Follow**: Follow another user.
 - **Delete Tweet**: Remove a tweet from your profile.

-To interact with the contract, use the provided methods through a command line interface or integrate them into your application.
+To interact with the program, use the provided methods through a command line interface or integrate them into your application.

 ## Try It Out